lupyuen/lupyuen.github.io/src/flash.md

 https://github.com/bouffalolab/BLOpenFlasher/issues/2

 two baudrate setting: 512000 is for downloading eflash_loader.bin, and 2000000 for downloading the generated bins.

+# blflash vs BLOpenFlasher

+TODO

+Why the switcheroo?
+We started with blflash (in Rust) ...
+And pivoted to BLOpenFlasher (in Go)?

 # Appendix: BL602 Partition Table